deeleman/spaghettify/README.md

 ### Testing your code contributions

-At the time of this writing, test are still in the works and no test coverage is available.
+At the time of this writing, test are still in the works and only a little test coverage is available.
 However you can introduce tests in the codebase and execute them by running `npm test` or `yarn test` in your terminal console.
 Code coverage data is collected and stored in a conveniently formatted document at `/coverage/lcov-report`.

 Please check back for updates shortly.